kanwarpannu/cheat-sheets/Git-cheat-sheet.md

 git fetch origin/master
 git rebase origin/master
 ```
+If you run into merge conflicts, resolve the issues manually and run following command to continue rebase: `git rebase --continue`
+Or
+Run this to cancel rebase: `git rebase --abort`

 ## Working with new branch
 1. Create a new local branch: `git checkout -b <branch-name>`
 2. Push the branch to remote: `git push -u origin <branch-name>`